sukykaur/AzureGDPR/IaaSWebAppOverview.md

 * Azure Key Vault
 * Azure Active Directory (AAD)
 * Azure Resource Manager
-* Operations Management Suite
+* Operations Management Suite (OMS)

 ## Deployment Architecture
+Microsoft Azure services help customers in their preparation for meeting GDPR requirements.
+Microsoft has developed a four-step process that customers can follow on their journey to GDPR compliance:
+1. Discover: Identify which personal data exists and where it resides.
+2. Manage: Govern how personal data is used and accessed.
+3. Protect: Establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.
+4. Report: Keep required documentation and manage data requests and breach notifications.

-The following section details the development and implementation elements.
+The following section details this reference architecture's development and implementation elements as they relate to each step.

 ### Discover
-**Identify which personal data exists and where it resides.**
+A critical step to addressing GDPR requirements is to identify all personal data managed by the organization and where it resides.

 ### Manage
-**Govern how personal data is used and accessed.**
+The goal of the second step is to govern how personal data is used and accessed within the organization.

 #### Identity management

-The following technologies provide identity management capabilities in the Azure environment.
+The following technologies provide capabilities to manage access to personal data in the Azure environment:
 - [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/) is Microsoft's multi-tenant cloud-based directory and identity management service.
 - Authentication to a customer-deployed web application can be performed using Azure AD.
 For more information, see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-integrating-applications).
 - [Azure Role-Based Access Control (RBAC)](https://docs.microsoft.com/azure/role-based-access-control/role-assignments-portal) enables precisely focused access management for Azure.
 Subscription access is limited to the subscription administrator, and access to resources can be limited based on user role.
 - A deployed IaaS Active Directory instance provides identity management at the OS-level for deployed IaaS virtual machines.

 ### Protect
-**Establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.**
+The goal of the third step is to establish security controls to prevent, detect, and respond to vulnerabilities and data breaches.

 #### Secrets management